Derive (Lyra) DeFi Options Protocol Explained

 2. Vega Risk (implied volatility changes)

-To learn how Lyra mitigates these risks, check out this video from Greg at AD Derivatives.
+To learn how Derive mitigates these risks, check out this video from Greg at AD Derivatives.

 lyra ecosystem defi

-‘LYRA’ is the native governance token of the LYRA network.
-In June of 2023, LYRA has a market cap of $30m and a TVL (total value locked) of $46m
+‘LYRA’ was the native governance token of the LYRA network, but migrates to LDX, which will launch in the third quarter of 2024.
+Lyra has a TVL (total value locked) of $58 million.

 Many different DeFi options protocols leverage Lyra’s technology.